Ecwid/ecwid-api-docs/includes/_cart.md

 totalAndMembershipBasedDiscount | number | The sum of discount based on subtotal AND customer group.
 Is included into the `discount` field discount | number | The sum of all applied discounts **except for the coupon discount**.
-To get the total order discount, take the sum of `couponDiscount` and `discount` field values usdTotal | number | Order total in USD globalReferer | string | URL that the customer came to the store from createDate | date |  The date/time of order placement, e.g `2014-06-06 18:57:19 +0000` updateDate | date |  The date/time of the last order change, e.g `2014-06-06 18:57:19 +0000` createTimestamp | number | The date of order placement in UNIX Timestamp format, e.g `1427268654` updateTimestamp | number | The date of the last order change in UNIX Timestamp format, e.g `1427268654` customerGroupId | number | Customer group ID customerGroup | string | The name of group (membership) the customer belongs to discountCoupon | \<*DiscountCouponInfo*\> | Information about applied coupon items | Array\<*OrderItem*\> | Order items billingPerson | \<*PersonInfo*\> | Name and billing address of the customer
+To get the total order discount, take the sum of `couponDiscount` and `discount` field values usdTotal | number | Order total in USD createDate | date |  The date/time of order placement, e.g `2014-06-06 18:57:19 +0000` createTimestamp | number | The date of order placement in UNIX Timestamp format, e.g `1427268654` discountCoupon | \<*DiscountCouponInfo*\> | Information about applied coupon items | Array\<*OrderItem*\> | Order items billingPerson | \<*PersonInfo*\> | Name and billing address of the customer